-A day after that massive cry for help, the 33-year-old Watts was arrested as a suspect in the murders of his wife Shannan, 34, and daughters Bella, four, and Celeste, three.
-What’s more is that Shannan was pregnant with the couple’s unborn son who was to be named Nico, when she was murdered.
+A day after that cry for help, the 33-year-old Colorado man was arrested as a suspect in the murders of his wife Shannan, 34, and daughters Bella, four, and Celeste, three.
+Worse yet, Shannan was pregnant with the couple’s unborn son, who was to be named Nico, when she was murdered.

-Although Watts eventually admitted to committing all three murders and is currently serving a life sentence in Wisconsin for it, he’s since attracted the attention of a number of women who have reportedly been writing him love letters to read while he’s behind bars.
+Although Watts eventually pleaded guilty to committing all three murders and is currently serving a life sentence in Wisconsin for it, he’s since attracted the attention of a number of women who have reportedly been writing him love letters to read while he’s behind bars.

-According to HuffPost, thousands of pages of documents that are related to the case were released by the district attorney in response to a Freedom of Information Act request and this revealed the letters to Watts (alongside photos of the crime scene and other details about the murders).
+According to HuffPost, thousands of pages of documents related to the case were released by the Shelby County District Attorney in response to a Freedom of Information Act request and they included the letters to Watts (alongside photos of the crime scene and other details about the murders).

 “I want to get to know you soooo bad its not even funny,” a 39-year-old woman from Colorado wrote to him.
 “Literally your on my mind almost every single day since you were in the news.”